You've read the Philosophy page and it landed

 as a guide from beyond.

-I invite you to let those last lines echo in you for a moment….
+I invite you to let those last lines sit with you for a moment….

 1. Step in Gently